jgnewman96/repeated_generator/content/posts/week_18_writing_update.md

 weight: 1
 ---

-This [project is motivated](https://repeatedgenerator.netlify.app/posts/week_1_why_repeated_generator/) trying to cultivate a writing practice to help make me a sharper thinker.
+This [project is motivated](https://repeatedgenerator.netlify.app/posts/week_1_why_repeated_generator/) by trying to cultivate a writing practice to help make me a sharper thinker.
 Setting aside time each week to write in a way that is understandable to others helps tighten my ideas.
 It is also motivated by a future where I have developed a body of work that I can refer back to and which can be shared with others.

 Four months into the year, I have published more writing about novel ideas than in any previous year.
 But I also have struggled to consistently publish pieces.
 The pieces I have been publishing are quite long, taking a lot of time to complete.
 Finishing a piece every week requires spending a sizable amount of time working over the weekend.
 As my weekends have started being filled with other activities, I have struggled to continue publishing pieces.
 Now feels like a good opportunity to take stock of how this project is going and to make any adjustments that feel necessary.